vijayavs/openshift-aws-advanced-install/README.md

   * **Source**: Anywhere
 * Select **Create**

-# Allow SSH access to OpenShift master, etcd and nodes from Bastion instance
+# Allow SSH access to OpenShift cluster from Bastion instance
 * Choose **Services** -> **EC2**
 * From the navigation menu on the left, go to **Network & Security**
 * Choose **Security Groups**